Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: Introduction

 \subsection{Related Work}

-Many estimators for Shannon MI between continuous random variables have been developed.
-A popular $k$-nn-based estimator was proposed in \cite{kraskov2004estimating} which is a modification of the entropy estimator derived in \cite{kozachenko1987sample}.
-However, these estimators only achieve the parametric convergence rate when the dimension of each of the random variables is less than 3 \cite{gao2016demystifying}.
-Similarly, the R\'{e}nyi information estimator in \cite{pal2010estimation} does not achieve the parametric rate.
-Some other estimators are based on maximum likelihood estimation of the likelihood ratio \cite{suzuki2008approximating} and minimal spanning trees \cite{khan2007relative}.
+Many estimators for MI have been previously developed.
+Nearly all of these estimators ignore the mixed case and focus on the case where both $\X$ and $\Y$ are either purely continuous or purely discrete.
+A popular $k$-nearest neighbor (nn)-based estimator was proposed in \cite{kraskov2004estimating} which is a modification of the entropy estimator derived in \cite{kozachenko1987sample}.
+However, these estimators have only been shown to achieve the parametric convergence rate when the dimension of each of the random variables is less than 3 \cite{gao2018demystifying}.
+Furthermore, these estimators focus only on estimating the Shannon MI between purely continuous random variables.
+Similarly, the estimators in \cite{pal2010estimation,ganguly2018nearest} do not achieve the parametric rate and focus on the purely continuous case.
+An adaptation of the Shannon MI estimator in~\cite{kraskov2004estimating} was recently proposed to handle the discrete-continuous mixture case~\cite{gao2017estimating}.
+While this estimator has been proven to be consistent, its convergence rate is currently unknown.
+Central limit theorems have also been derived for several entropy estimators~\cite{berrett2019efficient,berrett2019twosample,berrett2019nonparametric}, which can then be applied to Shannon MI.
+However, it is not clear if these results can be extended to more general MI functionals.

+A neural network-based estimator of Shannon MI was proposed in~\cite{belghazi2018mine}.
+While this estimator is computationally efficient, its statistical properties are largely unknown as the authors only prove convergence in probability rates.
+It is also unclear how to extend this estimator to other MI measures such as the R\'{e}nyi information.
+A jackknife approach to estimating Shannon MI was also recently proposed~\cite{zeng2018jackknife}.
+This approach provides an automatic selection of the kernel bandwidth for a plug-in kernel density estimator (KDE) and does not require boundary correction, which is generally a major difficulty in estimating functionals of probability distributions.
+However, the MSE convergence rate of this estimator is also unknown.

+Much work has focused on the problem of estimating the entropy of purely discrete random variables~\cite{han2015minimax,jiao2015minimax,jiao2017maximum,wu2016minimax}.
+Shannon MI can then be estimated by estimating the joint and marginal entropies of $\X$ and $\Y$.
+However, it is not clear if discrete methods can be extended successfully to the mixed-case.
+Quantizing the continuous components of the data is one potential approach that has been shown to be consistent for some quantization schemes in the purely continuous case~\cite{darbellay1999MIest} but it is currently unknown if similar approaches can be applied in the mixed-case.
+Also, extending these estimators to general MI measures like R\'{e}nyi information is not straightforward.